agustinsdfx/Platform/README.md

 ## 👓 Recommendations

 Use Windows 10 21h2 or higher to achieve good stability across all versions

+We recommend that if you are going to create tools that improve the gaming experience or modify the game without having to download another .exe, do it in Python since you have useful tools to modify the .exe and launch it in different ways.

 ## 💻 System Requirements